(You

 exhibition.

-kind outside China, the show covered six galleries
+China, the show covered six galleries in the

-items related to the history of Christianity in
+related to the history of Christianity in China,

 published in 1894 and presented by a group of